rtts/debian/README.md

 ## Maintenance

 Like any operating system, Debian publishes regular updates.
-I've made it a habit to run the following commands regularly:
+Make it a habit to run the following commands regularly:

     $ sudo apt update
     $ sudo apt upgrade

-Also, because I like bleeding-edge software, I've edited `/etc/apt/sources.list` to contain the following:

-    deb http://ftp.nl.debian.org/debian/ sid main non-free contrib
-    deb-src http://ftp.nl.debian.org/debian/ sid main non-free contrib

-This means I'm running [Debian Sid](https://wiki.debian.org/DebianUnstable) a.k.a.
-"Unstable", although in my 10 years of running it I have never experienced any instability.
-Use Sid at your own risk.